-After forming the band in ’71 they had enormous success in a short space of time.
-Between 1971 , and heavily experienced the associated burden that came with it.
+Between 1971 and conceiving the album in February 1977 the band wrote, recorded, toured and partied relentlessly!
 Money, parties, and drugs all took their toll.
 Don Henley (long before he wrote songs about New York) came up with the concept and title into which the other band members added songs.

 The meaning of Hotel California can be assumed as the record industry.
 The band, mostly California outsiders arrived in Los Angeles, along a dark desert highway to be welcomed into the music industry.
-Like the welcome to a hotel that promises much, “Welcome to Hotel California” is “Welcome to the Music Industry.
+Like the welcome to a hotel that promises much, “Welcome to Hotel California” could be “Welcome to the Music Industry.”

 Along the way, the songwriters Don Felder, Don Henley & Glenn Frey add in some jibes at other bands.
 The line “they stab it with their steely knives, but they just can’t kill the beast,” is a playful jab to at Steely Dan.
 On ‘Everything You did’, Walter Becker and Donald Fagen wrote, “turn up the Eagles, the neighbors are listening”.
 Taken from the album ‘The Royal Scam’ which was released six months prior.